 Do I have to commit to be a full-time or part-time MBA student?

-USF MBA is a flexible MBA program, therefore, you do not have to commit to be either a full-time or part-time student.
+The PMBA is a flexible MBA program, therefore, you do not have to commit to be either a full-time or part-time student.
 You are a full-time student by academic definition if you take at least nine credit hours per semester.